Welcome to Dr. Kate Brilakis' Learning Portal

 some amino acids are considered essential =we can't build them ourselves in our cells, while others are non-essential = we can build these

-and a specific gene "codes" for a specific protein by serving as the instruction book to assemble amino acids into proteins.
+a specific gene "codes" for a specific protein by serving as the instruction book to select and assemble amino acids in a particular order

 ----------------------------------------------------------------------------------------------------------------------